utkarsh1148/Golf-Trail/README.md

 ## Getting Strated

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project on a live system.Some files are intentionally ommited to avoid direct copying my code.
+If anyone wants guidence they can mail me at utkarsh1148@gmail.com.

 1) To install the dependencies, you need to ``install`` the following: